jlord/jlord.github.io/src/about.md

 <p>But I am more than my work!
 In the midst of the pandemic in 2020 I moved myself to London after discovering I'm <em>technically</em> British and the UK gave me a passport.
 Here I endulge in long city walks, canal walks and village walks.
 Train trips and buildings as old as time.
 I've got a camera with me most of the time, drink lots of tea and am perfecting my Sunday Roast. </p>
 <br><span class="meta-text">
-Jessica Lord, she/her, GitHub Sponsors lead, London, England
+Jessica Lord, she/her, Staff Product Manager at GitHub which is technically at Microsoft, London, England
 </span>
 <!-- I lead [GitHub Sponsors](https://github.com/sponsors).
 I hail from the geographic center of the state of Georgia and reside in London, England.  -->